 - Palm Sugar: This palm sugar balances out all of the other herbs and the savoryness of this dish.
 It is a small quantity but can really enhance the flavor and make the taste more cohesive.
 Palm sugar usually comes in block size, so you should shred it with a knife into smaller pieces to make it dissolve easily.
 You can replace it with brown sugar if you don’t have it.

-Let’s Start Making Terik Tahu and Tempeh
+Let’s Start Making Terik Tahu Tempe

 1. Pan-fry the Tofu and Tempeh